 Even as locals, we have had difficulty visiting Moraine Lake over the years.
 We don’t have the luxury of going before sunrise (unless we want to wake our kids at 4 am – and that’s NOT FUN for anyone!).
 So we make sure we book reservations for the shuttles to Moraine Lake throughout the season.

 As a visitor to the area, we highly recommend booking a shuttle to Moraine Lake in advance instead of hoping that you’ll be able to walk up and get on the shuttle.
-We think this is one of the best ways to get to Moraine Lake.
+We think the Parks Canada shuttles to Moraine Lake are one of the best ways to get to Moraine Lake.

 If you’ve missed advanced booking, more tickets are released on a 48 hour rolling window for each departure day.
 Read below for the details!